mravanelli/SincNet/README.md

 You should then modify the config file (*cfg/SincNet_TIMIT.cfg*) according to your new paths.
 Remember also to change the field "*class_lay=462*" according to the number of speakers N_spks you have in your dataset.

+**The version of the Librispeech dataset used in the paper is available upon request**.
+In our work, we have used only 12-15 seconds of training material for each speaker and we processed the original librispeech sentences in order to perform amplitude normalization.
+Moreover, we used a simple energy-based VAD to avoid silences at the beginning and end of each sentence as well as to split in multiple chunks the sentences that contains longer silence

 ## References